-So before you bust out the decal kit, it's worth knowing what you're in for, and what you'll need to do once removing the decals to return walls to their prior state.
+So before you bust out the decal kit, it's worth knowing what you're in for, and what you'll need to do when the time comes to remove the decals and return walls to their prior state.
 The good news is that removing wall decals is actually relatively easy, but it does need to be done carefully and patiently for the best results.

 If the decal is being stubborn, trying using a hairdryer on a low setting to loosen the adhesive.
 Don't hold it too close, because if you start melting the vinyl, you're going to end up with a massive mess.
 Pull gently on the slightly warmed decal now and then to see if the adhesive has loosened, and watch out; it may be leaving a stain on the wall that you will have to deal with.
 As you pull, keep using the hairdryer to loosen the next section.

 If a wall decal was removed correctly, the paint underneath should be intact.
 It may be possible to just gently wash the whole wall and allow it to dry without doing anything else.
 However, repainting may be required if the paint is old, faded, or chipping, or if there's an area of sun damage and fading around the former site of the decal.
-A painter will need to assess the wall to determine what kind of paint and brush to use, and whether primer will be necessary to ensure even application of the covering coat.
+When you hire a painter, he or she will need to assess the wall to determine what kind of paint and brush to use, and whether primer will be necessary to ensure even application of the covering coat.

-This is an important step, because if the paint is not applied correctly, the design of the decal can keep bleeding through subsequent layers of paint.
-This ghosting can become quite obnoxious, and it's not desirable whether a home is being prepared for sale or a room is being redone for a new purpose.
+This is an important step, because if the paint is not applied properly, the design of the decal can keep bleeding through subsequent layers of paint.
+This "ghosting" can become quite obnoxious, and it's undesirable, whether a home is being prepared for sale or a room is being redone for a new purpose.